 We are 100% not-for-profit.

 Socio-Historical Examination of Religion and Ministry

 Socio-Historical Examination of Religion and Ministry (SHERM Journal) is a biannual, not-for-profit, free peer-reviewed academic journal that publishes the latest social-scientific, historiographic, and ecclesiastic research on religious institutions and their ministerial practices.
 SHERM is dedicated to the critical and scholarly inquiry of historical and contemporary religious phenomena, both from within particular religious traditions and across cultural boundaries, so as to inform the broader socio-historical analysis of religion and its related fields of study.
-The purpose of SHERM is to provide a scholarly medium for the social-scientific study of religion where specialists can publish advanced studies on religious trends, theologies, rituals, philosophies, socio-political influences, or experimental-applied ministry research in the hopes of generating enthusiasm for the vocational and academic study of religion while fostering collegiality among religious specialists.
+The purpose of SHERM is to provide a scholarly medium for the social-scientific study of religion where specialists can publish advanced studies on religious trends, theologies, rituals, philosophies, socio-political influences, or experimental and applied ministry research in the hopes of generating enthusiasm for the vocational and academic study of religion while fostering collegiality among religious specialists.
 Its mission is to provide academics, professionals, and nonspecialists with critical reflections and evidence-based insights into the socio-historical study of religion and, where appropriate, its implications for ministry and expressions of religiosity.

 Free Peer-Reviewed Academic Journal

 In partnership with the FaithX Project, SHERM is a full open access, free peer-reviewed academic journal, which means it publishes and publicly makes available religious and ministry research without charging subscription dues or publishing fees.
 Whereas other open access journals still require authors to pay for making their publications available, SHERM believes in making high-quality scholarship on the social-scientific study of religion accessible to the public while promoting the wide dissemination and visibility of your published article free of charge.
 This means that authors will never be asked for money to publish their research with SHERM.